Forex Market: Indian rupee slips down

-in the forex market, the domestic currency Indian rupee has slipped down against the Us dollar on today.
-The Indian rupee has fell down by 16 paise to reach at 68.58 against the US dollar.
+In the forex market, the domestic currency Indian rupee today slipped down against the US dollar.
+In the early hours of trading, the Indian rupee slipped down by 18 paise to reach at 68.84 against the US dollar.

-As per the market experts, the downward rally of Indian rupee was due to the outflow of foreign funds and the heavy selling in Indian stock market.
-But the pace of the downward movement was controlled by the weakening of the US dollar in the international market and the easing crude oil price.
+The Dollar Index, which measures the US dollar’s strength against a basket of six currencies has risen by 0.03% to reach 97.41.

-The dollar index, which gauges the Dollar’s strength against a basket of six currencies slipped down by 0.07% to reach at 97.21.
+As per the market experts, the downward rally of Indian rupee was due to the strong demand from the part of importers and banks for the US dollar and the outflow of foreign funds.
+But the easing of crude oil prices braked the pace of downfall of the Indian rupee.

 Post Your Comments